berenslab/retinal_image_counterfactuals/README.md

 Here we provide the code and models to generate diffusion counterfactuals using retinal fundus images and OCT scans.

 For retinal fundus images, we focus on the task of Diabetic Retinopathy Detection and grading.
 The classes are the 5-stages of Diabetic Retinopathy, namely, "healthy", "mild", "moderate", "severe" and "proliferative".
-For binary classification, we use a classifier with 'onset 2' labelling i.e. we consider both "healthy" and "mild" as "healthy" while grouping "moderate", "severe" and "proliferative" into the diseased class.
+For binary classification, we use a classifier with 'onset 2' labeling i.e. we consider both "healthy" and "mild" as "healthy" while grouping "moderate", "severe" and "proliferative" into the diseased class.
 With this code, counterfactuals can be generated in both 5-class and binary settings.
 Note that the generation capabilties of the method for "proliferative" and "severe" counterfactuals are limited due to the scarcity of these classes in the data set used to train the models.

 For OCT scans, counterfactuals can be generated to 4 different classes: "normal", "choroidal neovascularization (CNV)", "drusen" and "diabetic macular edema (DME)".